Pennsylvania Health Care Fraud Defense

 Why Do Physicians in Pennsylvania Trust Dr. Nick Oberheiden, Esq.?

 Many lawyers deliver speeches; Nick delivers results.
-Attorney Dr. Nick Oberheiden has successfully defended physicians and health providers against accusations Medicare fraud, Medicaid fraud, and allegations of professional misconduct.
+Pennsylvania health care fraud attorney Dr. Nick Oberheiden has successfully defended physicians and health providers against accusations Medicare fraud, Medicaid fraud, and allegations of professional misconduct.
 Nick’s track record in health care investigations is hard to beat.
 Nick has avoided criminal charges in hundreds of federal investigations at U.S. Attorney’s Offices across the country, including Pennsylvania.
 Anyone unjustly accused of a health care law offense should call Nick right away to make sure your case will equally result in no civil and criminal liability.

 If you or your practice is under government investigation, you should immediately reach out to experienced attorneys with a proven track record in health care cases.
 The difference between prosecution and no charges rests on the experience of hundreds of health fraud cases handled.